 - (1) A cabin pressurization control switch unit consisting of three ganged ON/OFF power supply switches. - (2) A flood switch marked AUTO and MANUAL. - (3) A four position temperature control switch, which is marked AUTO, COLDER, EMERGENCY and HOTTER. - (4) A temperature selector marked COOL, NORMAL and WARM.

-All these switches are situated on the rear portion of the cabin port shelf.
+All these switches are situated on the cabin pressurization control panel at the aft end of the cabin port shelf.